-In conjunction with debt financing completed in October 2016, the Company issued a warrant for the purchase of up to 314,286 shares of the Company's common stock, the entire portion of which remained unexercised and outstanding at December 31, 2016.
+In conjunction with debt financing completed in October 2016, the Company issued a warrant for the purchase of up to 314,286 shares of the Company's common stock, the entire portion of which remained unexercised and outstanding at December 31, 2017.
 The Company accounts for the warrant, a derivative financial instrument issued in conjunction with the Company's 2016 debt financing, as a current liability based upon the characteristics and provisions of the instrument.
 The warrant was determined to be ineligible for equity classification because of provisions that allow the holder under certain circumstances, essentially the sale of the Company as defined in the warrant agreement, to elect to receive a minimum cash payment in lieu of the Company's common shares.
 The warrant liability was recorded in the Company's consolidated balance sheets at its fair value on the date of issuance and is revalued on each subsequent balance sheet date until such instrument is exercised or expires, with any changes in the fair value between reporting periods recorded as other income or expense.
 The Company estimates the fair value of this liability using an option pricing model that is based on the individual characteristics of the warrant on the valuation date, which includes assumptions for expected volatility, expected life and risk-free interest rate, as well as the present value of the minimum cash payment component of the instrument.
 Changes in the assumptions used could have a material impact on the resulting fair value.
-The primary input affecting the value of the warrant liability is the Company's stock price.
-Generally, increases (decreases) in the fair value of the underlying stock would result in a corresponding increase (decrease) in the fair value of the warrant liability.
+The primary inputs affecting the value of the warrant liability are the Company's stock price and volatility in the Company's stock price.
+Increases in the fair value of the underlying stock or increases in the volatility of the stock price generally result in a corresponding increase in the fair value of the warrant liability; conversely, decreases in the fair value of the underlying stock or decreases in the volatility of the stock price generally result in a corresponding decrease in the fair value of the warrant liability.